Get involved & show your support

 Sign-Up: Register your group as a Denim Day participant on DenimDayInfo.org

-Share: Post your Denim Day photos online #DenimDayLivCo
+Share: Post your Denim Day photos on LACASA’s Facebook, Instagram or Twitter pages and use the hashtag #DenimDayLivCo

-Get Posters & Stickers: If you–or your workplace or group–would like complementary Denim Day posters and stickers to distribute, contact LACASA’s Community Education Department @ 517-548-1350 or email@example.com.
+Get Posters & Stickers: If you–or your workplace or group–would like complimentary Denim Day posters and stickers to distribute, contact LACASA’s Community Education Department @ 517-548-1350 or firstname.lastname@example.org.

 Thursday, June 20 ~ Join us for a summer evening with local wordsmiths and storytellers as they weave tales that entertain and inspire.
 This is a fundraising event for LACASA Center hosted by Maria Stuart, editor of The Livingston Post, and Mona Shand, journalist and communications consultant.